dynamicpdf-api/java-client/README.md

 * `pdf-text`
 * `pdf-xmp`

-## Jar
+## Client Library

-* Obtain the jar from sonatype at [com.dynamicpdf.api](https://search.maven.org/search?q=g:com.dynamicpdf.api).
-There you will find the instructions for adding java-client to your project using Maven, Gradle, and other build systems.
+* Obtain the library from sonatype at [com.dynamicpdf.api](https://search.maven.org/search?q=g:com.dynamicpdf.api).
+There you will find the instructions for adding the `java-client` library to your project using Maven, Gradle, and other build systems.

 ```
 <dependency>